OwenTruong/Handout-Generator/documentation/journal.md

   - Consider turning the CreatePDFModule folder into an NPM package.
   - Consider changing the name of PDF class to Handout instead.

 12/17/22

 - First thing to be changed tomorrow is to separate the responsibilities between the pdf(handout) class and the template classes.
 Should the template classes be in charge of type checking?
 Should the components in the template classes call each other and be tightly coupled?
 - Consider adding mediator and proxy patterns.

 12/18/22

 - I have realized that just because you split up a bunch of classes, it doesn't mean that it makes it easier to read or make finding bugs easier.......

 12/24/22

 - Only 2-3 todos left!

 1/12/22

 - I believe we are done with refactoring.
 Next is the documentation.

 1/13/22

 - Actually, it might be best to separate Handout class and the nodejs part of the code first

+1/16/22

+- Moving Handout class to a separate project for easy usability with npm.
+However, for the browser and nodejs implementation, they are going to be in this repo.